hhaggan/f9_tournament/docs/docs/deployment/docker.md

 ## 4. Update volume bindings

-Bracket needs two volume bindings: for the backend and for the database.
+Forte9 needs two volume bindings: for the backend and for the database.

 Update the two volume binding paths to point to a directory where you want to store the persistent data.